 The Studio Display is a 27-inch 5K Retina display with a 5120 x 2880 resolution and a pixel density of 218 pixels per inch.
 It offers up to 600 nits of brightness and supports 1 billion colors.

 Apple clearly prioritized the speakers on its new monitor, which is not something that many of the best monitors tend to offer — the speaker quality has a tendency to be quite poor.
 The Studio Display comes with six speakers, including four force-canceling woofers that help improve the bass and two tweeters that amplify the mid and high tones.
-The speakers are all routed separately, offering Dolby Atmos virtual spatial audio.
+The speakers are all routed separately, offering Dolby Atmos virtual

 The speakers are topped off by three microphones — perfect for video calls — that should deliver adequate voice call performance thanks to the way they were built.
-The entire audio system is based on the Apple A13 Bionic chip that we’ve previously seen in the iPhone 11 Pro and 11 Pro Max.
+The entire audio system is based on the Apple A13 Bionic chip that we’ve previously seen in the

 The Studio Display also comes with a built-in 12-megapixel ultrawide camera.
 This is the same model as in the freshly announced iPad Air 5.
 The monitor offers support for Apple Center Stage, which automatically tracks you and places you in the center of the shot, further improving video calls.